EvgenyKashin/GPSDrivingStyle/README.md

 # GPSDrivingStyle

-This repo contains the python project for parsing and analyzing GPS tracks in NMEA protocol.
+This repo contains the Python project for parsing and analyzing GPS tracks in NMEA protocol.
 It also include a small dataset (18 rows) data.csv (processed features and labels) which I collected in two weeks driving my car.
 I labeled the data - agressive/no agressive style of driving.
 It may be used for predicting labels.
 Feel free to use it.

 ## Usage
 Install the Python requirements with pip install -r requirements.txt.
 For comfort you can import script to Jupyter Notebook.
 For example: